Consumption Partial Insurance in the Presence of Tail Income Risk: Introduction

-Our baseline empirical implementation uses income and consumption panel data from the PSID over the years 1999--2019.
+Our core empirical exercises use income and consumption panel data from the PSID from 1999 to 2019.
 We focus on a representative sample of stable married couples that is similar to the sample in BPP.
 We show that unexplained income growth in this sample features large negative skewness and excess kurtosis, qualitatively and numerically close to the skewness and kurtosis in the administrative data of \citet{Guvenen_Karahan_Ozkan_Song2021}.
-We then obtain four main findings.
+For the re-estimation of BPP in the recent years, we also use a comparable sample from the CEX.